About PALNET.

 - Conducts on-site educational visits to children's hospitals and pediatric centers.

-- Delivers experiential learning through case-based EEG interpretation and "at-the-elbow" in-OR teaching during live cases.
+- Delivers experiential learning through case-based EEG interpretation and hands-on in-OR teaching during live cases.
+PALNET teachers may go to member sites, or members may go to a PALNET teacher's site.

 - Builds local expertise through a train-the-trainer model — identifying, educating, and mentoring a cohort of local site clinicians who become experts and train their colleagues.

-- Enables continuous learning through post-site-visit access to PALNET site teachers and other PALNET experts.
+- Enables continuous learning through post-site-visit access to PALNET teachers and other PALNET experts.

 - Runs workshops using a case-based EEG video library and simulator.